How Are Paper Bags Made

 #3.
 Sizing

-During paper making, sizing agents are added to the paper to change its physical properties.
-This is particularly important for paper bags, as sizing can improve the papers water resistance and strength.
-Common sizing chemicals include alkyl ketene dimer (AKD) and rosin.
+Sizing agents are added during paper-making to alter the paper's physical properties, improving water resistance and strength.
+Common sizing agents include alkyl ketene dimer (AKD) and rosin.

 #4.
 Drying and Finishing Chemicals